 Call 937-229-2347 to talk with the Special Programs and Continuing Education registration specialist.
 If you receive a recorded message, please leave your name, telephone number and seminar selections, including alternative choices.

-If registering by telephone, you may be requested to submit the completed registration form on page 30.
+If registering by telephone, you may be requested to submit the completed registration form at the end of this document.

 Mail Registration (Beginning May 13th)

 All mail-in registrations must be postmarked after May 13th.